asuhub/get-to-know-xo/README.md

 [Visit the live site hosted on Heroku](https://spotify-stephaniemanwaring.herokuapp.com/)

-First and foremost - thank you for considering me for this once in a lifetime position!
+First and foremost - thank you for considering me for this once-in-a lifetime position!

 If you have any questions about the app, please don't hesitate to reach out to me directly at stephanie.manwaring@gmail.com